Written by Pat Hanrahan and Julie Zelenski

 option also directs the compiler to not assume that standard functions

 have their usual definitions.
-This will prevent the compiler from making optimizations
+This prevents the compiler from making optimizations

 based on assumptions about the behaviors of the standard libraries.
 For example,